International use of the U.S. dollar: International reserve currency

-The US dollar is joined by the world's other major currencies - the euro, sterling, Japanese yen and Chinese renminbi - in the currency basket of the Special drawing rights of the International Monetary Fund.
-Central banks worldwide have huge reserves of US dollars in their holdings, and are significant buyers of US treasury bills and notes.
+The U.S. dollar is joined by the world's other major currencies – the euro, sterling, Japanese yen and Chinese renminbi – in the currency basket of the Special drawing rights of the International Monetary Fund.
+Central banks worldwide have huge reserves of U.S. dollars in their holdings, and are significant buyers of US treasury bills and notes.

-Foreign companies, entities and private individuals hold US dollars in foreign deposit accounts called eurodollars (not to be confused with the euro), which are outside the jurisdiction of the Federal Reserve System.
+Foreign companies, entities and private individuals hold U.S. dollars in foreign deposit accounts called eurodollars (not to be confused with the euro), which are outside the jurisdiction of the Federal Reserve System.
 Private individuals also hold dollars outside the banking system mostly in the form of US$100 notes, of which 75% of its supply are held overseas.